Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 Physical Description

 Tortles 5E (Fifth Edition) looks similar to humanoid tortoises.
 These kinds of tortles walk upright with a rolling gait and are ponderous.
-The creatures can use the shells to hide their bellies and back and also has reptilian and leathery skin.
+The creatures can use the shells to hide their bellies and backs and also have reptilian and leathery skin.
 The tortle’s weight is 750 pounds and grows up to 6 feet tall.

 The Tortles shape of arms and hands is similar to the human’s shape of arms and hands.
 The tortles will not wear clothing, but some of them may wear harnesses, cloaks, and belts for carrying tools and supplies.
 Like humans, they can easily wield most weapons.